Colin Laverty: Art activities

-Laverty retired from practising medicine in the mid-2001 and, with his wife Elizabeth, managed their contemporary art collection, one of Australia’s best known.
-From their collection, works are regularly lent to the Australian national and state art galleries.
-In particular, Aboriginal works are regularly sought for exhibition by prestigious International art museums.
-During his lifetime Laverty authored a book and published a number of articles on Australian Art.
+Laverty retired from practising medicine in mid-2001 and, with his wife Elizabeth, managed their contemporary art collection, one of Australia's best known.
+Works from their collection are regularly lent to the Australian national and state art galleries.
+In particular, Aboriginal works are regularly sought for exhibition by prestigious international art museums.
+Laverty authored a book and published a number of articles on Australian art.

-Over decades, Colin & Elizabeth Laverty have been major art collectors and supporters of young, mid-career and established Australian artists, both Indigenous and non-Indigenous.
-The Lavertys have been substantial donors of artworks under the Cultural Gifts Program.
+Over decades, Colin and Elizabeth Laverty were major art collectors and supporters of young, mid-career and established Australian artists, both Indigenous and non-Indigenous.
+They were substantial donors of artworks under the Cultural Gifts Program.
 Since 2000, 131 paintings have been donated to the Newcastle, Geelong, Benalla and Gold Coast regional galleries, the Museum and Art Gallery of the Northern Territory, the National Gallery of Victoria, the Art Gallery of NSW and the Museum of Contemporary Art Australia in Sydney.
-53 of these have been works by 41 different Indigenous artists and 78 have been by 35 different non-Indigenous artists.
+53 of these are works by 41 different Indigenous artists, and 78 are by 35 different non-Indigenous artists.
+Many works were also loaned to exhibitions overseas.

-They have been financial supporters and members of the Foundation of the Museum of Contemporary Art, Sydney, for many years and in 2006 were awarded Life Membership "in recognition of their outstanding contribution to the Museum’s development".
-They are also members of the Contemporary Collection Benefactors groups at the Art Gallery of NSW and the Art Gallery of South Australia, the Aboriginal Collection Benefactors at the Art Gallery of NSW and the Friends of Indigenous art at the National Gallery of Victoria.
+The Lavertys were financial supporters and members of the Foundation of the Museum of Contemporary Art, Sydney, for many years, and in 2006 were awarded Life Membership "in recognition of their outstanding contribution to the Museum’s development".
+They were also members of the Contemporary Collection Benefactors groups at the Art Gallery of NSW and the Art Gallery of South Australia, the Aboriginal Collection Benefactors at the Art Gallery of NSW, and the Friends of Indigenous art at the National Gallery of Victoria.

-The Lavertys have been regular lenders to exhibitions at major Australian public art galleries.
-Paintings have been lent for exhibitions at the National Gallery of Australia, Canberra and the state galleries in Queensland, New South Wales, Victoria, South Australia, Tasmania, Western Australia and the Museum and Art Gallery of the Northern Territory.
+The Lavertys were regular lenders to exhibitions at major Australian public art galleries.
+Paintings were lent for exhibitions at the National Gallery of Australia, Canberra and the state galleries in Queensland, New South Wales, Victoria, South Australia, Tasmania, Western Australia and the Museum and Art Gallery of the Northern Territory.

-Laverty actively promoted Australian art overseas and has spoken by invitation about Australian art, especially Aboriginal art, at the Chicago Arts Club – a leading Arts Institution and in June 2006 gave a keynote presentation at the opening of an exhibition of works by Australian Women Aboriginal Painters in Washington D.C.
-He engaged in discussions with Gallery Directors in both Europe and the U.S.A. about the presentation of contemporary Aboriginal art.
+Laverty actively promoted Australian art overseas, and spoke by invitation about Australian art, especially Aboriginal art, at the Chicago Arts Club, a leading arts institution.
+In June 2006, he gave a keynote presentation at the opening of an exhibition of works by Australian women Aboriginal painters in Washington, D.C.
+He engaged in discussions with gallery directors in both Europe and the U.S.A. about the presentation of contemporary Aboriginal art.